Single-Molecule-Sequencing/ONT-SMA-seq/README.md

-# SMS-DB
+# ONT-SMA-seq

-The SMS workflow, in pure Python and SQLite database.
+The SMA-seq workflow for Oxford Nanopore Technology, in pure Python and SQLite database.